philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

 Now that we have our abstract grid system, we can extend from it to build a basic site layout.
-Let's build a site with a header, footer, and content area with three column.
-The left and right colums are 25% and the center column is 50%.
+Let's build a site with a header, footer, and content area with three columns.
+The left and right columns are 25% and the center column is 50%.

 {% highlightjs %}
 <header></header>